 This factsheet is about bowel (colon) cancer

 Throughout our lives, the lining of the bowel constantly renews itself.
 This lining contains many millions of tiny cells, which grow, serve their purpose and then new cells take their place.
 Each one of these millions of cells contains genes that give instructions to the cell on how to behave.
 When genes behave in a faulty manner, this can cause the cells to grow too quickly, which eventually leads to the formation of a growth that is known as a polyp.
-This is the first step on the road towards cancer.
+This can be the first step on the road towards cancer.

 Causes of bowel cancer

+We believe that all malignancies of the bowel probably start off as benign (non-cancerous) polyps.
+A polyp starts as a tiny bump of cells on the inside of the bowel.
+Some polyps remain very small throughout their lives while others slowly grow larger.
+At this stage, the lump is still benign.
 In some polyps, the instructions that the genes give the cell on how to grow become increasingly disordered.
-When this happens, the cells grow so quickly and in such a strange way that they grow not just on the lining of the bowel but start to extend through the wall of the bowel.
+When this happens, the cells grow so quickly and in such a strange way that they grow not just on the bowel lining, but start to extend through the bowel wall.
 The polyp is no longer benign but has become malignant (cancer).

 Can bowel cancer be hereditary?

 which many polyps develop throughout the bowel and the cancer risk is greatly

 How is bowel cancer diagnosed?